NervanaSystems/ngraph/doc/sphinx/source/project/about.rst

 framework-neutral and can target a variety of modern devices or platforms.

 .. figure:: ../graphics/ngraph-ecosystem.png
    :width: 585px

-nGraph currently supports :doc:`three of the most popular <../framework-integration-guides>` frameworks for :abbr:`Deep Learning (DL)` models. through what we call a :term:`bridge` that can be integrated during the framework's build time.
+nGraph currently supports :doc:`three popular <../framework-integration-guides>` frameworks for :abbr:`Deep Learning (DL)` models through what we call a :term:`bridge` that can be integrated during the framework's build time.
-For developers working with other frameworks (even those not listed above), we've created a :doc:`../howto/index` guide so you can learn how to create custom bridge code that can be used to :doc:`../howto/execute` a training model.
+For developers working with other frameworks (even those not listed above), we've created a :doc:`How to Guide <../howto/index>` guide so you can learn how to create custom bridge code that can be used to :doc:`compile and run <../howto/execute>` a training model.

-With nGraph, data scientists can focus on data science rather than worrying about how to adapt models to train and run efficiently on different devices.
 We've recently added initial support for the `ONNX`_ format.
 Developers who already have a "trained" model can use nGraph to bypass a lot of the framework-based complexity and :doc:`../howto/import` to test or run it on targeted and efficient backends with our user-friendly ``ngraph_api``.
+With nGraph, data scientists can focus on data science rather than worrying about how to adapt models to train and run efficiently on different devices.

 Supported platforms
 --------------------

-Initially-supported backends include
+Initially-supported backends include:

-* Intel Architecture (CPUs),
+* Intel® Architecture Processors (CPUs),
-* Intel® Nervana Neural Network Processor™ (NNPs), and
+* Intel® Nervana™ Neural Network Processor™ (NNPs), and
 * NVIDIA\* CUDA (GPUs).

-Tentatively in the pipeline, we'll be adding backend support for
+Tentatively in the pipeline, we plan to add support for more backends,
+including:

 * :abbr:`Field Programmable Gate Arrays (FPGA)` (FPGAs)
 * `Movidius`_ compute stick

+.. note:: The library code is under active development as we're continually adding support for more kinds of DL models and ops, framework compiler optimizations, and backends.

+Further project details can be found on our :doc:`../project/about` page, or see our :doc:`../install` guide for how to get started.

 Why was this needed?